LSI-UniKonstanz/lmme-dm/README.md

 After loading the model, navigate to the LMME-DM tab on the right and press the uppermost button Set model.
 You will immediately see some general information about the disease map, appearing at the top of the tab.

 You can now select the disease map decomposition method and press the Show Overview Graph button.
 This computes a decomposition and shows the overview graph on the left side of the application window.
-For a detailed description of the individual settings, see the Learn section.
+For a detailed description of the individual settings, see the [Learn section](https://www.cls.uni-konstanz.de/software/lmme/learn/) on the **LMME** webpage.

 As soon as the overview graph has been constructed, you can select some of its nodes and press the Show Selected Subsystems button at the bottom of the tab to have the consolidated subsystem graph shown on the right side of the application window.

 If some errors occurred during the steps described above, or if you are interested in the individual settings or additional features that have not been covered above, please have a look at the [Learn section](https://www.cls.uni-konstanz.de/software/lmme/learn/) on the **LMME** webpage.

-However, as this tool version is specifically designed to work with disease maps, not all features described there may work as intended.
+**Attention:** As this tool version is specifically designed to work with disease maps, not all features described there may work as intended.

+### Insert Data
+You can now insert data to be analysed in the context of the hierarchical disese map.
+To open the data mapping menu, click the button Node Highlighting at the top of the right tab.
+You can insert data in plain text in the form `nodelabel,doublevalue` (one node per line).
+To map the data, click on one of the buttons below, e.g. Color in Overview to have the data mapped on the node color in the right overview panel.

+### The COVID-19 Disease Map as an example
+You can find a version of the COVID-19 disease map as well as a dataset with calculated centrality values on the [LMME-DM webpage](https://www.cls.uni-konstanz.de/software/lmme/lmme-dm/).

 ## Getting Started (Development)
 1. Check out the [VANTED repository](https://github.com/LSI-UniKonstanz/vanted) and [VANTED libraries repository](https://github.com/LSI-UniKonstanz/vanted-libraries) (see also [here](https://github.com/LSI-UniKonstanz/vanted/wiki/Sourcecode) for more information) as well as the LMME-DM repository and load them into Eclipse (or the IDE of your choice).